microsoft/ebpf-for-windows/docs/GettingStarted.md

 eBPF for Windows uses ETW for tracing.
 A trace can be captured in a file, or viewed in real-time.

 ### Capturing traces
-To capture a trace use the following commands:
+To capture a trace in a file use the following commands:
-1) Start tracing: ```wpr.exe -start ebpfforwindows.wprp -filemode```
+1) Start tracing: ```wpr.exe -start ebpfforwindows.wprp -filemode```.
+This will capture traces from eBPF execution context and the network eBPF extension drivers.
 2) Run the scenario to be traced.
 3) Stop tracing: ```wpr.exe -stop ebpfforwindows.etl```
-4) Convert the traces to a human readable version: ```netsh trace convert ebpfforwindows.etl ebpfforwindows.csv csv```
+4) 4) Convert the traces to text format: ```netsh trace convert ebpfforwindows.etl overwrite=yes``` , or
+   to convert to CSV format, use: ```netsh trace convert ebpfforwindows.etl ebpfforwindows.csv csv```

 ### Viewing traces in real-time
 To view traces in real-time, the `tracelog.exe` and `tracefmt.exe` commands from the WDK can be used.